 4. Delete Tables Left Behind By Old Plugins

-5. Schedule Ongoing Database Clean Ups
+6. Schedule Ongoing Database Cleanups

-6. Other Plugins That Clean Your Database
+7. Use Other Plugins To Clean Your Database

 Frequently Asked Questions

-⚙ How often should you clean your database?
+How often should you clean your database?

 I hope this article was helpful in cleaning your WordPress database and helped you speed up your site!
 If you have questions, leave a comment below and I’ll get back to you as soon as I can.

 Thank you for such a detailed guide, which helped me a lot.
 I have a quick question.

 We have ‘WP-ROCKET’ installed as our Cache plugin right now.
 Can I also install and use ‘WP-Optimize’ as well?
 I mean at the same time.
 I want to use ‘WP-ROCKET’ for Cache purposes and ‘WP-Optimize’ for Database cleaning porpuses.